Queen Sugar: Casting

 On January 13, 2016, Rutina Wesley was announced to play the role of Nova Bordelon.
 Further casting was announced January 27, 2016.
 Dawn-Lyen Gardner, Kofi Siriboe, and Omar Dorsey, who co-starred in Selma, were all announced in leading roles.
 On February 1, 2016, it was announced that Emmy Award-winner Glynn Turman will guest-star as Ernest Bordelon, the patriarch of the family who dies in the first episode.
 On February 16, 2016, it was announced that Tina Lifford, Dondre Whitfield, Timon Kyle Durrett and Nicholas L. Ashe were cast as series regulars.
 On February 23, 2016, Bianca Lawson and Greg Vaughan joined the cast as regulars, while Henry G. Sanders joined in a recurring role.
 Oprah Winfrey Network said that Winfrey, who earlier was announced as a recurring character, would not have an onscreen role.
 On March 11, 2016, it was announced that Marycarmen Lopez also was cast as regular.
 On April 6, 2021, Tammy Townsend joined the cast as a new series regular while Paula Jai Parker, Marquis Rodriguez, and McKinley Freeman joined cast in recurring roles for the sixth season.

+After her absence from the season seven trailer started to get noticed on social media, Dawn-Lyen Gardner explained that she didn't participate on the final season of the show, so the few moments in which the audience sees or listens to the character were done by mixing archive footage from previous seasons.